Architecture

 export function assembleContext(input: ContextInput): Message[] {

-const { systemPrompt, memoryContent, toolSchemas, conversationHistory, persona } = input;
+const { systemPrompt, memoryContent, conversationHistory, persona } = input;

 let system = systemPrompt;